Even Labor frontbenchers agree Bill Shorten is beholden to the CMFEU. Under Labor, CFMEU thuggery would pose a greater risk to our economy...

 Yet Bill Shorten is in the CFMEU's pocket.

 Malcolm Turnbull was sworn in as the 29th Prime Minister of Australia on 15 September 2015.

 Malcolm served as Minister for the Environment and Water Resources in the Howard Government and Minister for Communications in the Abbott Government.

 Malcolm also served as Leader of the Opposition from 2008 to 2009 and has been the Member for Wentworth since 2004.

 Malcolm and Lucy have been married since 1980.
 They have two adult children, Alex and Daisy, and two grandchildren, Jack and Isla.

-Minister for Finance, Deputy Leader of the Government in the Senate, Senator for Western Australia
+Minister for Finance, Special Minister of State, Leader of the Government in the Senate, Senator for Western Australia